[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 Because I love these students!
 Come on, homework!

 There are two kinds of homework.
-First, please write three sentences in the comment section, using the grammar we learned today.
+First, please write three sentences using the grammar we learned today in the comment section.

-I baked bread for the first time in my life, but I’m not sure if this will come out tasty.
+I baked bread for the first time, but I’m unsure if this will come out tasty.

-For the second sentence, please use -는데(요) “it is ~, isn’t it?” to make a sentence to tell surprise or admiration of something unexpected.
+For the second sentence, please use -는데(요) “it is ~, isn’t it?” to make a sentence to tell surprise or admiration at something unexpected.

 For example,

-Studying in intermediate class is easier than expected, isn’t it?
+Studying in the intermediate class is more straightforward than expected, isn’t it?

-For the third sentence, please use -는걸요 “because” and lightly tell your opinion to someone or tell your surprise about some fact.
+For the third sentence, please use -는걸요 (because) and lightly tell someone your opinion or surprise about some fact.

 For example,